ForgeRock/appAuthHelper/README.md

 fetch("https://login.example.com/oauth2/userinfo").then((resp) => resp.json())
 ```

+If for some reason you do not want the identity proxy to add the access token to your request, you can add the header `x-appauthhelper-anonymous: true` to your http request.
+Doing so instructs the identity proxy to skip its default behavior and instead just pass the request through; the only change is that the "x-appauthhelper-anonymous: true" header will be removed before the request is dispatched.

 You can also read the details about the authenticated user (called "claims") from the argument passed to the `tokensAvailableHandler`.
 Claims are useful for your application, particularly if you need your application to behave differently for different types of users.
 The structure of the `claims` object is like so:

     {